Delicious Ways to Celebrate Mardi Gras

-Jay Ducote’s Red Beans & Rice Balls celebrate a fresh twist on classic red beans & rice and are worth the extra time and effort to really wow friends and family.
-In this recipe, Jay’s take on red beans & rice (made with our signature Red Kidney Beans) is refrigerated, formed into balls, rolled in flour, egg wash and panko, and then fried in batches.
-Served with BBQ Aioli and Pickled Red Onions, these beauties will disappear as fast as you can make them.
+Jay Ducote’s Red Beans & Rice Balls offer up a fresh, new twist on red beans & rice.
+In this recipe, Jay’s inventive take on the classic (made with our signature Red Kidney Beans) is served with BBQ Aioli and Pickled Red Onions.
+These beauties will disappear as fast as you can make them.
 A food blogger, radio host, chef, and culinary personality, Jay knows his Louisiana cooking, and this amazing recipe doesn’t disappoint.

-A good Bloody Mary with all the fixins’ is a must at any self-respecting Mardi Gras get-together, and this recipe gets it right.
-Featuring bloody mary building blocks like vodka, tomato juice, celery salt, Worcestershire, and horseradish — plus savory, smoky accents provided by a few dashes of Tabasco Chipotle Pepper Sauce and a rim of smoked paprika and kosher salt — this Smoky Bloody Mary will get the party started.
+A good Bloody Mary with all the fixins’ is a must for any self-respecting Mardi Gras reveler, and this recipe gets it right.
+Featuring building blocks like vodka, tomato juice, celery salt, Worcestershire, and horseradish — plus savory, smoky accents provided by a few dashes of Tabasco Chipotle Pepper Sauce and a rim of smoked paprika and kosher salt — this Smoky Bloody Mary will get the party started.
 Garnished with celery, bacon, pickled okra, cornichons and olives, it’s like a meal in a cup!

 This Cajun Caviar from Louisiana Cookin’ is a healthy, lightened dip that combines cooked Green Baby Lima Beans, Crowder Peas and Lady Cream Peas — along with tomatoes, peppers, red onion, corn and cilantro — in a white wine vinegar and lime juice dressing.
 Great when served with tortilla or corn chips, it’s a versatile recipe that’s easy to change based on your tastes.
 You can use different beans and peas, add avocado, or spice it up with hot sauce.
 Any which way you tweak it, it’s sure to get gobbled up.